jsimonet/log-any/readme.md

 ## CATEGORY

-The category allows to classify them.
+The category can be seen as a group identifier.

+Ex:
+- security ;
+- database ;
+- ...

 _Default value_ : the package name where the log is generated.